CodingNewbieXD/LiveLayer/README.md

 # LiveLayer
-Bringing animated wallpapers to MacOS.
+Bringing animated wallpapers to macOS.

 > [!NOTE]
 > This purpose of this app is to add support for animated wallpapers to macOS, as macOS does not support animated wallpapers.